-Do this well and she’ll do your best marketing for you within her social sharing communities.
+Do this well and she’ll evangelise your brand within her social sharing communities.

 All journeys have secret destinations of which the traveler is unaware.

 It enables you to adjust your offering to fulfill specific needs as value-adds or change how you sell your product.

-And if the review is good!
-Well, that’s a marketing gold star for you – readers will lap it up and your brand becomes instantly more attractive to other travellers.
+A good review is a marketing gold star for you – readers will lap it up.
+Your brand will become instantly more attractive to other travellers.
 Time will pass and the travel stories will be re-told repeatedly.
 Consumer loyalty is all about repeat business and in travel, we’re no different.